Modeling and Simulation PROJECTS

-In 2018, through a United Nations Children’s Fund (UNICEF) innovation grant, Kimetrica achieved proof of concept with MERON for children and a preliminary classification accuracy level of 60% using 3,500 images of children under-five (6-59 months old), collected alongside UNICEF's Standardized Monitoring and Assessment of Relief and Transitions (SMART) survey in Kenya.
+In 2018, through a United Nations Children’s Fund (UNICEF) innovation grant, Kimetrica achieved proof of concept with MERON for children and a preliminary classification accuracy level of 60 percent, using 3,500 images of children under-five (6-59 months), collected alongside UNICEF's Standardized Monitoring and Assessment of Relief and Transitions (SMART) survey in Kenya.

-MERON's next step for product development is a significant increase in its accuracy for malnutrition detection in children under-five from 60% to over 90%, which will be achieved through the collecting additional image data.
+MERON's next step for product development is a significant increase in its accuracy for malnutrition detection in children under-five from 60 percent to over 90 percent, which will be achieved through collecting additional image data.
 Doing so requires the collection of 5,000-15,000 more usable images in tandem with SMART surveys or other nutritional assessments for calibration.

-Once MERON achieves its high-quality classification ability, it could offer the following benefits:
+Once MERON achieves high-quality classification ability, it will offer the following benefits:

-1. An increase in the accuracy of data collected with regards to malnutrition status;
+1. An increase in the accuracy of collecting data on malnutrition.

-2. A reduction in resources related to the training of enumerators;
+2. A cost reduction related to the training of enumerators.

 These benefits could, in turn, result in a number of important outcomes for the diagnosis and treatment of malnutrition in children under five.
 These include:

-2. Savings in resources (resources used for training of enumerators in taking accurate weight for height measurements; transportation of bulky equipment and opportunity cost for communities participating in surveys);
+2. Savings in resources (resources used for training enumerators to take accurate weight for height measurements; transportation of bulky equipment and opportunity cost for communities participating in surveys).

-3. Easier data collection in hard to access high risk/conflict areas and in areas where physical handling of children is culturally not acceptable.
+3. Easier data collection in hard to access, high risk or conflict areas, and areas where physical handling of children is culturally not acceptable.

-MERON was presented at the Artificial Intelligence for Good Global Summit held in Geneva in May 2018 (Watch the interview) and has been featured in the Smithsonian, New Scientist, Daily Mail and Detusch Wella.
+MERON was presented at the Artificial Intelligence for Good Global Summit held in Geneva in May 2018 (Watch the interview) and has been featured in the Smithsonian, New Scientist, Daily Mail and Deutsche Welle.